 We identify correlation between brand sentiment and business KPIs.
 We use trend analysis (Google, social buzz, macro/micro external factors etc.) to recommend more effective brand communication and messaging.

 We look for opportunities to increase share of voice, optimise and create new content, improve SEO, maximise media mix, and ensure the right messages are delivered at the right time across the whole customer lifecycle.

 We simplify the complex mixture of consumer search data and your business data to help you optimise demand forecasts, improve your weekly trade plans to generate better returns, along with using trend forecasting to identify new products and services to meet the future demands of your customers.

-Using marketing and commerce generated data along with external search and industry data we quickly identify opportunities to improve the experience at the point of purchase with the objective of increasing conversion.
+Using marketing and commerce generated data mixed with external search and industry data we quickly identify opportunities to improve the point of purchase experience with the objective of increasing conversion.
 We analyse all brand and commerce touchpoints to design strategic omni-channel customer journeys, that take advantage of the digital revolution to deliver next generation commerce experiences.

 As the perfect Customer and Brand experience is sought, and customer journeys are buffed and shined, businesses and agencies alike are increasingly turning towards data for the answers - like the Evil Queen looking into the magic mirror - Magic mirror in my hand, who has the slickest Customer Experience in the land?